ariakit/ariakit/packages/reakit/src/Composite/README.md

   The current focused item `id`.
   - `undefined` will automatically focus the first enabled composite item.
-  - `null` will focus the composite container and users will be able to navigate out of it using arrow keys.
+  - `null` will focus the base composite element and users will be able to navigate out of it using arrow keys.
-  - If `currentId` is initially set to `null`, the composite element itself will have focus and users will be able to navigate to it using arrow keys.
+  - If `currentId` is initially set to `null`, the base composite element itself will have focus and users will be able to navigate to it using arrow keys.